the short version

 Who: Olaiya Land

-What: Cook.
-Photographer.
+What: Photographer.
+Cook.
 Lover of beauty.
-I lead culinary & photography retreats in Paris, Portugal and beyond.
+I lead culinary & creativity retreats in Paris, Portugal and beyond.

 When: I started Milly's Kitchen in July of 2014.
 I had no idea how rewarding this little blog would be or how many inspiring people it would bring into my life.